arungudelli/angularjswiki/content/en/fontawesome/fa-user-check.md

-## Animate User Check icon with steps
+## Animate fa-user-check icon with steps
 While animating the font awesome icon,We can rotate fa-user-check icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-user-check icon with 8 step rotation, use fa-pulse icon along with fa-spin class.